mslinn/quill-cache/README.md

 If you have need for this, or if you are looking for a fairly easy F/OSS Scala project to burnish your resume with, you might want to submit a pull request for this behavior (it would closely model the asynch code).
 The database contexts `MysqlAsyncCtx` and `PostgresAsyncCtx` have already been written in anticipation of async support.
-Similarly, `MysqlAsyncConfiguration` and `PostgresAsyncConfiguration` have already been written.

 ### Working with DAOs